 This post may contain affiliate links.
 Read our disclosure here.

 Are you anxiously checking your bank account or mailbox waiting on the tax refund to show up?
-Last year the IRS released that average tax refund was around $3,100.
+The IRS states the average tax refund last year was around $1,949 and so far this year refunds are averaging $1,952.
 I’d be waiting anxiously too if that was what I overpaid.

 Sadly most folks are eager for the money to come because they have already decided how they are going to spend it.
 We treat our tax refund as a little nest egg we’ve been putting money into all year.
 Our goal though isn’t to save up for rainy days, or college.